Consequences of climate change pose dire threat to Arctic wildlife

 While emperor penguins are heading towards a desperate milestone, Bowles is encouraged by the shifts she's seeing in humankind.

-"For me, the most hopeful thing is to see all the young people stepping up to the plate and saying, no, we see this as being acute, immediate, important," said Bowles.
+"For me, the most hopeful thing is to see all the young people stepping up to the plate and saying, no, we see this as being acute, immediate and important," said Bowles.
 "It's time to change how we do things."